srihariKrishnaswamy/ML-Challenge/documentation/Documentation.md

 | Unidentified Biology | Unidentified Biology |

 We based our dataset off last year's deepsea-detector project's dataset.
 We ended up adding a lot of images since at first, our model would label almost everything as fish.
 This was because of the large concentration of the species in the previous dataset.
 We added images from the [World Register of Marine Species](www.marinespecies.org), and had to relabel some of their annotations using Robolfow.
-Our model was overfitting for a while during our training iterations, and would still label almost everything as fish or cnidaria, but we were able to solve this issue by tweaking some training parameters, as discussed in the next section.
+Our model was overfitting for a while during our training iterations, and would still label almost everything as fish or arthopods, but we were able to solve this issue by tweaking some training parameters, as discussed in the next section.

 ## Object Detection Model
 Our project uses a Yolov5 object detection model due to its popularity in the CV field and accuracy.
 We decided to train a pre-trained yolov5 model from FathomNet, specifically the [MBARI Monterey Bay Benthic YOLOv5x model](https://zenodo.org/record/5539915).
 This was because of the relatively small size of our dataset compared to those of other similar objectives, so we wanted to leverage the fact that the weights of the base model would already be tuned to detect underwater organisims.